retico-team/.github/profile/README.md

 # Retico

 Retico is an open-source framework for building state-of-the-art incremental processing systems.
-This set of repositories contains [over 100 modules](https://github.com/retico-team/retico/blob/main/README.md) that you can use to build your own multimodal, incremental spoken dialogue systems.
+This set of repositories contains [over 100 modules](https://github.com/retico-team/retico/blob/main/README.md) that you can use to build your own systems.

 "Incremental" means that the system processes inputs (e.g., speech recognition) at a fine-grained level, typically word-by-word.
 Large language models like ChatGPT allow a user to type a full input before submitting it to the chatbot, but when humans speak or write to each other, they produce and comprehend language incrementally, word-by-word.
 Not all practical systems need to function incrementally, but some would benefit from word-level processing.
 For example, a recent [NSF-sponsored workshop report](https://www.sciencedirect.com/science/article/pii/S0885230821000620?via%3Dihub) on spoken interaction with robots recommends that systems and modules should work in real-time to enable them to be more natural and responsive.